 Posted in Africa, Campaigns and Events, East Asia & Pacific, Economic Benefits, Hygiene Promotion, Research, Sanitary Facilities, South Asia

-Tagged Burkina Faso, costs, India, IRC International Water and Sanitation Centre, Mozambique, sanitation costs, sanitation financing, Tanzania, Thailand, Viet Nam
+Tagged Burkina Faso, changing behaviour, costs, finance, India, IRC International Water and Sanitation Centre, irc's approach, Mozambique, sanitation costs, sanitation financing, Tanzania, Thailand, Viet Nam

 DESPITE recent progress, more than one billion people still lack decent water supplies, and more than 2 billion go without sanitation services.